PopularPays/ember_interview_practice/README.md

 - should show loading state when new woe id is submitted
 - please add appropriate test coverage

+We're living in a world where an increasing amount of users are accessing the web from a mobile device.
+Please design your layout to be mobile friendly as well as accessible from a normal laptop resolution.

 ### Deliverables

+We're looking to see you can handle working within a JS framework - the fundamentals of designing data flow as well as component layout.
+However you decide to style is up to you - we're assessing your ability of CSS and markup, as well as best practices, not design skills.

 Please share the project that is runnable locally.
-To submit the project please archive the project in a ZIP and email it to `engineering@popularpays.com`.
+To submit the project please archive the project in a ZIP and email it to `justin@popularpays.com`.

 ### Sample Api Requests